 Death will eventually win over these perishable bodies we inherited from Adam, but as we grow spiritually and get to know God better, we will see he has a plan for us.
 His plan trumps all the pain and even physical death we experience in this life.
 It’s a plan where love wins and we live forever.
 On the day of Christ’s return we will receive a new body, a resurrected body that is imperishable.
 When we fix our eyes on this promise it makes the temporary troubles we have in life now seem puny in comparison.
 Because no matter how awful our circumstances become, we know this is not how our story ends.
 We will receive relief from our grief one day.
 The believer in Jesus can cope with this hope.

 That summer day when I was water skiing so many years ago, I finally did it.
 I let go of the ski rope.
 What happened?
 My body slowly sank into the water.
 The life jacket kept me afloat as the boat circled around to pick me up.
 Everything was fine.
 And the next time out I not only had an entrance strategy but an exit strategy.

 Death, the Bible tells us, is a valley experience.
 But at some point in the valley, Jesus will meet us there and take us the rest of the way (see Psalm 23:4).
 Death is a sting.
 But, the sting is only temporary.
 Once it wears off and is over, you are left with eternity in the presence of God.
 Whenever it is time for you to let go of the rope of life, you will discover that everything will be just fine.
 No, not fine…better than ever.

 Original blog by Randy Frazee for Devotionals Daily featuring his new book What Happens After You Die, copyright Randy Frazee.

 * * *

 Do you have an exit plan?
 Are you ready when it’s time to let go of the rope and do you know that Jesus will be there to take you the rest of the way Home?
 You can be sure of that today!
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily